VaidehiM-sys/DataMiningAndKnowledgeDiscovery/README.md

 Traning and testing of KNN model with values K=1,3,5,7 and 9.

 Calculation of ROC curves and AUC values of the five KNN models over testing samples of positive class.

+## 3. Association Rule Mining uisng Apriori Algorithm

+Considering traffic accident data, discovered the associate patterns.

+A script to generate the frequent itemsets using any threshold for the minimal support.
+An Apriori algorithm to generate the association rules with high confidences.